0rtis/jsafebox/README.md

 The following datagrams (from 2 to N) are the encrypted files.
 They worked by pair: `datagram i ` contains the metadata of the file as JSON text and `datagram i+1` contains the bytes if the file.

+### Why JSafe ?
+With the avent of cryptocurrencies and online banking, it has become necessary to backup sensitive files.
+Those file need to be easily accesible, securely stored and encrypted.
+But lightweight, standalone, cross platform vault software are surprisingly hard to come by.
+Password protected archive works fine but they let room for file leakage as there is no convenient way of exploring the vault unless extracting the whole content.

 ### TODO
 - [x] Command line
 - [x] Wildcard path